fernando-romulo-silva/java-versions/README.md

 I use this project to learn new technologies related to Java.<br />
 I change this project constantly improving and adding new examples, click [here](docs/STATUS.md) to follow up.

+# The Problem

+Java language has a ton of versions, each version version with new features, libraries, tools, etc.
+How can I be in the know all this stuff?
+I still have a life!

 # About

 A simple test-new-features application, since I am a Java developer, this project helps me keep up with new features of this language.<br />